Resident Resources

 Are any items available for pick-up by residents?

 We are pleased to offer residents a convenient self-help option for a number of replacement items for your home.
 Residents may stop in to the Welcome Home Center during normal business hours to pick up items.
-Deliveries are also made each week on Tuesdays and Thursdays.
 Items available include:

 Home Alterations